It's a Man's World (Cher album)

 It's a Man's World is the twenty-first studio album by American singer and actress Cher released on November 6, 1995, by WEA, and distributed in North America by Reprise Records in 1996 with an adjusted track list.
-As of 1997, the album has sold 700,000 copies worldwide.
+As of 1997, the album had sold 700,000 copies worldwide.
 In the UK the album peaked at number 10 and was certified Gold by the British Phonographic Industry (BPI) for selling more than 100,000 copies.

 Background

 It's a Man's World found Cher singing "unconventional" songs in a style more associated with the Deep South, rather than her more familiar pop and rock roots.
 The album also stands out for Cher stretching her vocals to head register for such songs as "One by One" and "The Gunman", getting out of her comfort zone of her trademark husky contralto.

 Cher signed with Warner Music UK in 1994 and recorded It's a Man's World in London in 1995.
 That same year the album was released in Europe with "Walking in Memphis" as its lead off single.
 It was certified gold in the UK by the British Phonographic Industry.

 The original album release included fourteen songs.
 The United States release from 1996 includes eleven songs, removing "I Wouldn't Treat a Dog (The Way You Treated Me)", "Don't Come Around Tonite" and "Shape of Things to Come".
-Five songs were also remixed for the United States release: "Not Enough Love in the World", "Paradise Is Here", "Angels Running", "What About the Moonlight" and "One by One.
+Five songs were also remixed for the United States release: "Not Enough Love in the World", "Paradise Is Here", "Angels Running", "What About the Moonlight" and "One by One".
 Their new sound carried R&B influences, while their original versions were influenced by Southern rock and blues.
 Both the original album and the United States edition were released in Australia.

 "The Gunman" was written by Prefab Sprout lead vocalist Paddy McAloon, who eventually released his recording of the song on the 2001 album The Gunman and Other Stories.

 On July 14, 2023, Cher released a deluxe version of the album on both vinyl and CD.